Khloe Kardashian Spreads Her Legs In High-Waisted Panties & Green Boots On Instagram

 Khloe Kardashian took to her Instagram story this week to share one of her sexiest looks ever.
-The photo, which was shot for CR Fashion Book, likely got the pulses of her over 99 million follower racing.
+The photo, which was shot for CR Fashion Book, likely got the pulses of her over 99 million followers racing.

-In the sexy snapshot, Khloe is seen wearing a pair of black, high-waisted underwear that huged all of her curves.
-She sat on a black box and spread her legs as she rocked a zipped up crop top sweatshirt.
-The outfit flaunted Kardashian’s long, lean legs, curvy hips, ample cleavage, flat tummy and rock hard abs.
+In the sexy snapshot, Khloe is seen wearing a pair of black, high-waisted underwear that hugged all of her curves.
+She sat on a black box and spread her legs as she rocked a zipped-up crop top sweatshirt.
+The outfit flaunted Kardashian’s long, lean legs, curvy hips, ample cleavage, flat tummy, and rock hard abs.

-The Keeping Up with the Kardashians star also included some interesting accessories for the photo shoot, wearing a pair of knee-high green boots and a pair of oversize glasses that nearly covered her entire face.
-She also donned a diamond chain around her neck for the snap.
+The Keeping Up with the Kardashians star also included some interesting accessories for the photoshoot, wearing a pair of knee-high green boots and a pair of oversized glasses that nearly covered her entire face.
+She also wore a diamond chain around her neck for the snap.

-Khloe had her long, blonde hair parted to the side and styled in soft curls that fell down her back and flowed down her shoulders.
+Khloe had her long, blond hair parted to the side and styled in soft curls that fell down her back and flowed down her shoulders.

-She also donned a full face of makeup, which included dark eyebrows, long lashes, pink eye shadow, and a bronzed glow.
+She also had on a full face of makeup, which included dark eyebrows, long lashes, pink eye shadow, and a bronzed glow.
 She added pink blush on her cheeks, a shimmering highlighter, and a dark pink color on her plump lips to complete her glam style.

 Meanwhile, Entertainment Tonight reports that inside the pages of the fashion book, Khloe’s mother, Kris Jenner, opened up about her big family.